THE SECURITY BRUTALIST

 The alert hits your inbox at 2 AM: "Potential data exfiltration detected."
 You trace the anomalous traffic back to a service account with admin privileges across three production databases.
 The account was created by "jimmy.rodriguez" in 2020.
 Jimmy left the company three years ago.

 Nobody knows why this account exists.
-Nobody knows what it's supposed to do.
-The closest thing to documentation is a Jira ticket that says "Temp access for migration - will remove after go-live" with a status of "Done."
+Nobody knows what it is supposed to do.
+The closest thing to documentation is a Jira ticket that says "Temp access for migration.
+Will remove after go-live" with a status of "Done."
 The migration succeeded.
 The account remained.
-And now it's moving terabytes of customer data at 2 AM on a Tuesday.
+Now it is moving terabytes of customer data at 2 AM on a Tuesday.

-Welcome to Security Archaeology – the soul-crushing practice of excavating the digital ruins left behind by departed colleagues, trying to piece together why systems exist in their current state and what security nightmares lurk beneath the surface.
+Welcome to Security Archaeology, the soul-crushing practice of excavating the digital ruins left behind by departed colleagues and trying to piece together why systems exist in their current state and what security nightmares lurk beneath the surface.

 The Dig Site

 Every security professional has been here.
-You inherit a system that feels like an archaeological site: layers of technical debt built up over years, each stratum representing a different era of development practices, compliance requirements, and "temporary" fixes that became permanent.
-You sift through code comments like ancient hieroglyphs, trying to decode phrases like "// TODO: fix this hack later - Mike, 2018."
+You inherit a system that feels like an archaeological site, layers of technical debt accumulated over years, each layer representing a different era of development practices, compliance requirements, and "temporary" fixes that quietly became permanent.
+You sift through code comments like ancient hieroglyphs, trying to decode phrases such as "// TODO: fix this hack later - Mike, 2018."

 The Brutalist Solution